Cook4986/SAEF_OCR/README.md

 The project team considered engaging the "

 ## Associated technologies
 The handwritten document transcription data associated with the SAEF project moves between three primary platforms: Harvard's [Digital Repository Service (DRS)](https://wiki.harvard.edu/confluence/pages/viewpage.action?pageId=204385879); [NextCloud](https://nextcloud.com/), our secure, medium-term storage solution, where document image data (and metadata) are staged, and the [Harvard Dataverse](https://dataverse.harvard.edu/), a discipline-agnostic data hosting platform for distributing scholarship.

-### Harvard *Digital Repository Service*
-### nextcloud
-### Harvard *Dataverse*
+Central to the SAEF_OCR throughput notebook is Mike Hucka's [*HandPrint*](https://github.com/caltechlibrary/handprint) library, which automates the batch loading of images to various 3rd party cloud servieces (Google, Amazon, Microsoft) for handwriting transcription.
+Finally, OCR lookup table used for data management was generated through the use of the Pandas Python library.

 ## HTR Alternatives
 *Transkribus